openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 BaGPipe-BGP is designed to use encapsulations over IP (such as MPLS-over-GRE or VXLAN), and thus does not require the use of LDP.
-Bare MPLS over Ethernet is also supported and can be used if servers/routers have direct Ethernet connectivity.
+Bare MPLS over Ethernet is also supported and can be used if compute nodes/routers have direct Ethernet connectivity.

 Typical Use/deployment